youkabeng/pastehero/README.md

 #### Usage

-Default trigger short is Ctrl + Shift + V
+Default trigger shortcut is Ctrl + Shift + V

 Once the shortcut is triggered, the clipboard selection will popup, and you can make your selection easily.